Screening too many chemicals to count

 • Varying the saturation of the tail (each branch of each tail can contain a double bond somewhere along its length)

 We can systematically generate a set of tail groups that vary in these ways.
 For virtual screening purposes, we’ll do this combinatorially, generating all possible combinations of these variations.
+This is discussed in more detail in another post.

 CODE